bendavismines/devOpsWorkshop/README.md

 ## Setting Up Build Pipeline
 1. Create a new Build Pipeline in your Azure DevOps Project
-1. Use the ASP.Net Core Template as your starting point
+1. Use the Starter pipeline template as your starting point

+**Notes for Success**
+- **Use the Show Assistant option under the "Save and run" button**
+- **Your cursor placement in the yaml file determines where the assistant pastes build steps**

 ###  Update the Build Pipeline to Run Tests and Publish Results
 1. Add a new .Net Core Test task in your Build Pipeline that will run before the publish script
-1. Pass in the path to the csproj associated with the test project
+1. Pass in the path to the .csproj associated with the test project
 1. Make sure the task publishes the test results and code coverage

 ### Add a Step to Build/Publish your .Net Application
-1. Add a new .Net Core Script that Publishes your Application
+1. Add a new .Net Core Publish task in your build pipeline that will build & publish your Application
 1. Specify the --output argument to output the final build to the `$(Build.ArtifactStagingDirectory)` path

 ### Add a Publish Build Artifact Task